erwanM974/hibou_label/README.md

 #### Example showcasing Greedy Best First Search

-In addition to the classical Breadth First Search and Depth First Search strategies, we propose a Greedy Best First Search strategy, which use can be specified and tweaked in the options with, for instance:
+In addition to the classical Breadth First Search and Depth First Search strategies, we experimented with a Greedy Best First Search strategy, which use can be specified and tweaked in the options with, for instance:

 ```
 @analyze_option{
     semantics = accept;
-    strategy = GreedyBestFS[reception=1];
+    strategy = GreedyBestFS[step=1];
     loggers = [graphic=svg];
-    goal = Pass;
+    goal = Pass
-    frontier_priorities = [loop=-1]
 }
 ```